 Pushy Dames Scare Wayne

 Wayne claimed that he had never chased women.
-Grant, his favorite screenwriter, told Look: "Pushy dames really scare him.
-Duke's really old-fashioned about women; no off-color stories in their presence, for instance."
-Grant also said that "there are a lot of disgruntled girls around Hollywood who are sore at him for not succumbing to their charms," and that "when his wife is not with him, he'll stay up all night reading or arguing about movie making and politics."
+Grant, his favorite screenwriter, told Look magazine: “Pushy dames really scare him.
+Duke’s really old-fashioned about women; no off-color stories in their presence, for instance.”
+Grant also said that “there are a lot of disgruntled girls around Hollywood who are sore at him for not succumbing to their charms,” and that “when his wife is not with him, he’ll stay up all night reading or arguing about movie making and politics.”

 Like other male stars, who were romantically involved with their leading ladies, Wayne had several affairs with his onscreen women, such as Marlene Dietrich.
 Tay Garnett, the director of Wayne-Dietrich first film together, Seven Sinners,” described vividly how they met.
 “Marlene had the choice of all her leading men.
 I decided not to mention Wayne to her, but simply to place him in the Universal commissary where she couldn’t miss him.
 He stood between us and our tables as we walked in for lunch, chatting with a couple of actresses I had set up.